Master of Philosophy (Surgery) Mid-Year Entry

 Research Manager, Surgeon

 A Master of Philosophy (Surgery) comprises an independent, supervised research project mutually agreed upon by the student, their supervisors and Head of School.
-Domestic students can choose to undertake the degree by either 100% research or, by mixed research and coursework; international students will normally proceed to the degree by mixed research and coursework.
+Students can choose to undertake the degree by either 100% research or, by mixed research and coursework.

 Progress through the degree is tracked through the completion of a number of key milestones.
 These milestones provide an opportunity for the University to review progress and ensure that candidates are well supported to complete their degree in a timely manner.